 Effective Oct.
-11 and until further notice, the Department of Agriculture’s Animal and Plant Health Inspection Service has removed restrictions on imports of poultry, commercial birds, ratites, avian hatching eggs, unprocessed avian products and byproducts, and certain fresh poultry products originating from or transiting zones PCZ-197 and -199 in British Columbia, Canada, and PCZ-198 in Alberta, Canada, based on a diagnosis of HPAI in domestic birds.
+11 and until further notice, the Department of Agriculture’s Animal and Plant Health Inspection Service has restricted the importation of poultry, commercial birds, ratites, avian hatching eggs, unprocessed avian products and byproducts, and certain fresh poultry products originating from or transiting zones PCZ-197 and -199 in British Columbia, Canada, and PCZ-198 in Alberta, Canada, based on a diagnosis of HPAI in domestic birds.

 Copyright © 2023 Sandler, Travis & Rosenberg, P.A.; WorldTrade Interactive, Inc. All rights reserved.